slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"A wealth of information creates a poverty of attention."
 -- Herbert Simon*

-> *"A common mistake that builders make: optimizing a process that shouldn’t exist in the first place."
--- Elon Musk*

 > *"Doing something well does not make it important.
 I think this is one of the most common problems with a lot of time-management or productivity advice; they focus on how to do things quickly.
 The vast majority of things that people do quickly should not be done at all."
 -- Tim Ferriss*

-> *"Social media says: do everything, everywhere, all at once.
-Reality says: focus on doing one or two things extremely well, in one place, consistently, over a long period of time." (...)
-"You have a limited amount of fucks to give.
-Very few, in fact.
-And if you go around giving a fuck about everything and everyone without conscious thought or choice—well, then you’re going to get fucked."
--- Mark Manson*

-> *"Don’t solve problems you don’t have."
--- Sahil Lavingia*

 ### On productivity